SoK: Differential Privacies: Neighborhood definition (N)

+In~\cite{kifer2011no}, authors show that $\eps$-unbounded DP implies $2\eps$-bounded DP, as changing a record can be seen as deleting it and adding a new one in its place.
+The original definition of $\eps$-DP is the conjunction of $\eps$-unbounded DP and $\eps$-bounded DP\@.
+However, bounded DP is frequently used in the literature, especially when using local differential privacy, and often simply called differential privacy.
+It is also sometimes renamed, like in~\cite{feldman2018privacy}, where the authors call it \emph{per-person DP}.

-Another way to modify the neighborhood definition in DP is to consider that only certain types of information are sensitive.
+Another way to relax the neighborhood definition in DP is to consider that only certain types of information are sensitive.
 For example, if the attacker learns that their target has cancer, this is more problematic than if they learn that their target does \emph{not} have cancer.
-This idea is captured in \emph{one-sided DP}~\cite{doudalis2017one}: the neighbors of a dataset $D$ are obtained by replacing a single sensitive record with any other record (sensitive or not).
-The idea of sensitivity is formalized by a ``policy'', which specifies which records are sensitive.
+This idea is captured in \emph{one-sided DP} (OSDP)~\cite{doudalis2017one}: the neighbors of a dataset $D$ are obtained by replacing a single sensitive record with any other record (sensitive or not).
+The idea of sensitivity is formalized by a \emph{policy} $P$, which specifies which records are sensitive.
+This idea cannot be captured simply by $\eps$-indistinguishability, since one-sided DP is asymmetric.

 \begin{definition}[$(P,\eps)$-one-sided differential privacy~\cite{doudalis2017one}] Given a policy $P\subseteq\tuples$, a privacy mechanism $\mecha$ is $(P,\eps)$-one-sided DP iff for all datasets $D_1$ and $D_2$, where $D_2$ has been obtained by replacing a record $t\in D_1\cap P$ by any other record and for all $S\subseteq\outputs$: